Visa and residence permit

 If you are a student from country group II, III or IV and you will be staying for longer than three months (90 days), you need an MVV visa (type D - a provisional residence permit) and/or a residence permit card in order to study in the Netherlands.
 Nationals from country group IA do not need to apply for a visa or residence permit, but can apply for ‘proof of lawful residence’ if necessary.

 The University applies for your MVV visa and/or residence permit at the Dutch Immigration Services (IND).
 You cannot apply yourself.

 The University will inform you about the procedure and the documents that are needed for the application.

-Please contact the International Service Desk (ISD) if you have any questions regarding Dutch visas and residence permits.
+Please contact Information Services if you have any questions regarding Dutch visas and residence permits.

 Modern Migration Policy

 According to the Modern Migration Policy students get a residence permit for total duration of their study programme plus three more months.
 However, students need to obtain at least fifty per cent of their yearly ECTS in order to keep their residence permit during the next academic year, apart from the validity period.